Andrew Vaughn Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

+- Vaughn is batting .444 with one homer during his last outings and is riding a six-game hitting streak.

+- Vaughn has reached base via a hit in 40 games this season (of 56 played), and had multiple hits in 13 of those games.

-- In 11.5% of his games this year, he has hit a long ball, and 2.7% of his trips to the plate.
+- Looking at the 56 games he has played this season, he's went deep in seven of them (12.5%), and in 2.9% of his trips to the dish.

-- Vaughn has picked up an RBI in 38.5% of his games this year, with more than one RBI in 19.2% of his games.
-He has also plated three or more runs in three contests.
+- Vaughn has had at least one RBI in 41.1% of his games this year (23 of 56), with more than one RBI 11 times (19.6%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.